devinsays/customizer-library/README.md

 ## About

-The customizer allows WordPress developers to add options for themes and plugins, but it should be easier to work with.
+The Customizer allows WordPress developers to add options for themes and plugins, but it should be easier to work with.
 This library abstracts out some of the complexity.

-Instead of adding options to the $wp_customize object directly, developers can just define an array of controls and sections and pass it to the Customizer_Library class.
+Instead of adding options to the `$wp_customize` object directly, developers can just define an array of controls and sections and pass it to the Customizer_Library class.

 To see how this works in practice, please see the [Customizer Library Demo](https://github.com/devinsays/customizer-library-demo) theme.